ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Preliminaries

 \subsection{Area Under Curve}

-One of the most common ways to summarize the plot-based model evaluation metrics is area under curve (AUC) which measures the area under the curve.
+One of the most common ways to summarize the plot-based model evaluation metrics is area under curve (AUC).
+It calculates the area under the curve of a plot-based model.
 It is applicable to various different evaluation metrics.
-In this study, we employ AUC to measure the area under the ROC curve and the PR curve.
+Among those, we mention ROC curve and the PR curve, which are the focus of this study.